The Magnificent Seven (2016 film): Development

-Fuqua said he wanted to remake the film because the subject of tyranny and terrorism still prevails as it did in Seven Samurai.
+Fuqua said he wanted to remake the film because the subject of tyranny and terrorism still prevails, as it did in Seven Samurai.
 He has said that there is therefore a strong need for people to step up and serve, which is what samurai means – "to serve".
-Fuqua never imagined he would get a chance to direct a Western film, and when MGM called him to helm the picture, he hesitated at first, given the high regard he had for Seven Samurai and its director, Akira Kurosawa.
+Fuqua never imagined he would get a chance to direct a Western, and when MGM called him to helm the picture, he hesitated at first, given the high regard he had for Seven Samurai and its director, Akira Kurosawa.